Vice chairman：Executive officer in charge of General Affairs

 The TOTO Group has demonstrated its resolve to take a stronger approach toward compliance promotion activities in terms of making a global response to the demands of society regarding compliance and by reflecting the spirit of the United Nations Global Compact, which the Group joined in 2011.
-The Group has achieved this by expressly stating its opposition to corruption, bribery and monopolistic business practices in the TOTO Group Compliance Policy and it has also strengthened its existing compliance management system with reference to the approach taken towards sentencing guidelines in the United States.
-Under the new compliance management system, the roles and authority of the Compliance Committee and the Legal Control Division are clearly stipulated in order to establish a more robust compliance system, which ensures the activities are steadily implemented.
+The Group has achieved this by expressly stating its opposition to corruption, bribery and monopolistic business practices in the TOTO Group Compliance Policy and it has also strengthened its compliance management system with reference to the approach taken towards sentencing guidelines in the United States.
+The roles and authority of the Compliance Committee and the Legal Control Division are clearly stipulated in order to establish a more robust compliance system, which ensures the activities are steadily implemented.
 Additionally, the Compliance Committee, which meets four times a year, is aiming to carry out more effective and transparent compliance promotion activities by adopting a process to confirm and approve annual plans and implementation results for global compliance education and monitoring as reported by the Legal Control Division.

 TOTO Group Business Conduct Guidelines

 The TOTO Group Business Conduct Guidelines, which outline the conduct expected of TOTO employees and include the TOTO Group Corporate Philosophy, top commitment, and various guidelines for conduct, were drawn up in FY2013 (translated into 13 languages) and distributed to all Overseas Group Companies so as to ensure awareness among TOTO Group employees in every country and region.
 We use these Business Conduct Guidelines to promote activities for cultivating a greater awareness of compliance.

 Developing an Organization and Employees That Respect Compliance